elastisys/hakube-installer/README.md

-The installer script assumes that Ubuntu (16.04) servers on which to install Kubernetes have a already been provisioned. *Infrastructure providers* are used to create cloud infrastructure (such as servers).
+The installer script assumes that Ubuntu (16.04) servers on which to install Kubernetes have a already been provisioned. *Infrastructure providers* are used to create cloud infrastructure (such as servers and apiserver load-balancers).
 Some examples are available under [infra-providers](infra-providers).
 At the moment, two infrastructure providers are implemented:

   - an [AWS infra-provider](infra-providers/aws), which creates a cloud infrastructure via [Terraform](https://www.terraform.io/).